tjvig94/tjvig94.github.io/README.md

 # Tim Vigneau - Portfolio

 This is an application to showcase some of the work that I've done, along with some personal information about me.
-This is a Node application hosted on Heroku, using Handlebars as the view engine.
+This is application was created using React.

 ## About Me